Cut the Rope: Adaptations, spin-offs and merchandise

-Om Nom Stories, an animated web series on ZeptoLab's YouTube channel and sold to several kid-oriented streaming sites, is based on the game series and revolves around Om Nom's life out of the game.
+Om Nom Stories, an animated web series on ZeptoLab's YouTube channel and several kid-oriented streaming sites, is based on the game series and revolves around Om Nom's life out of the game.

 In July 2011, ZeptoLab and comics publisher Ape Entertainment published a comic book series to be published as a stand-alone app.
 The comics tell the backstory of the candy-eating monster Om Nom and introduce new characters.

 The character Om Nom has become the subject of a viral video, plush toys, and a Mattel Apptivity game.

 In August 2014, ZeptoLab and McDonald's Europe announced a multi-market Happy Meal promotional campaign, which featured various Cut the Rope-themed kitchen accessories, such as banana splitter and juicer.
 "Hungry for fruit and fun?" was the key message of the campaign.
 As part of the promotion, ZeptoLab also released the game called Cut the Rope: Hungry for Fruit.